Foreign Exchange Trading Guide

 Features of Foreign Exchange Market

-The main features of foreign exchange market is that it’s open 24 hours a day, five days a week from Monday morning till Friday night, excluding weekends.
+The main features of the Foreign Exchange Market are that it’s open 24 hours a day, five days a week from Monday morning till Friday night, excluding weekends.
 Trading around the clock gives you the ability to trade from anywhere without having the time constraint.
 This means you can trade even after your 9-to-5 job.

 High liquidity is one of the key features of the forex exchange market.
 With a volume of more than $5.5 trillion, this will ensure stable exchange rates.
 Secondly, you can open and close trades instantly, without any slippage.